 How do you track alcohol macros?

 For example, if a drink has 100 calories, you will take 100/4 = 25 grams of carbs OR 100/9 = 11 grams of fat.
-Log either one or the other.
-Just depends on if you want to take away from your carbs or fat.
-Search for quick carbs or quick fat to add the right amount of grams.
+You can also allocate some to carbs and some to fat to spread it out more evenly.
+In your food tracking app, Search for quick carbs or quick fat to add the right amount of grams.

 Tips for counting macros